MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/6-create-release-dashboard.md

 **Tim:** That workflow could include a staging environment as well.
 I could do additional stress testing before we present new features to management for final approval.

-The team is excited to see what the new pipeline can do and they all start talking at once.
+The team is excited to see what the new pipeline can do and they all start talking at the same time.

 **Andy:** I'm excited about this as well.
 But let's take things one step at a time.
 Yes, I think we can do all of this and more, but this is just a proof of concept.
 We'll work on expanding it later.